Mapping Scientific Literature with Large Language Models and Topic Modeling: Introduction

+While more recent deep embedding methods, such as BERTopic \cite{Gro22}, have been proposed to better capture semantic relationships and address these issues by incorporating contextual information, they still face similar challenges in terms of interpretability and the need for qualitative human validation \cite{hoyle_is-automated_2021}.
+On the other hand, with the recent advancement of large language models (LLMs), there is growing potential to reframe how scientific knowledge is synthesized and disseminated \cite{markowitz_from-complexity_2024,zhang_scientific-large_2025}.
+Newer approaches, such as combining document clustering algorithms with transformer-based text representations, have shown promise in effectively grouping texts by their semantic meanings, offering a deeper understanding of thematic structures \cite{weng_22}.

+Despite impressive advancements in modern science mapping with LLMs \cite{pham_topicgpt_2024,theo_2025,mu_large_2024}, many of these approaches still rely on outdated evaluation metrics, topic seeding, and unreliable methods to determine an optimal number of topics.
+Relative to classical topic models, the correlation of automated evaluations (e.g., coherence, diversity) may not directly apply to newer neural-based models \cite{wu_survey_2024}, yet they are still reported in many recent studies.
+Furthermore, the selection of an appropriate number of topics for topic modeling often relies on reasonable guesses or perplexity minimization, both of which necessitate significant time and effort for sensitivity analysis \cite{zhao_a-heuristic_2015}.
+Finally, other than the inherent outlier detection in the BERTopic algorithm \cite{Gro22}, many novel approaches do not propose techniques to filter noisy documents.

-With the recent advancement of large language models (LLMs), there is growing potential to reframe how scientific knowledge is synthesized and disseminated.
-Current methods for organizing scientific literature, from static journal categories to sparse keyword tagging, have become challenging to integrate and navigate the interdisciplinary nature of modern research.
-They create a bottleneck for in-depth analysis, requiring experts from diverse disciplines to procure meaningful insights.
-This study introduces a hybrid framework that combines the contextual power of generative artificial intelligence (GenAI) with traditional machine learning (ML) and natural language processing (NLP) techniques to autonomously map the thematic landscape of science.
-The proposed approach analyzes a 20-year collection of 1,519 articles classified under the \textit{Proceedings of the National Academy of Sciences} (PNAS) Engineering subcategory, which is among the lowest level of subcategories within the physical sciences, representing a dense and wide-ranging archive of embedded scientific knowledge.
-A two-stage classification pipeline was designed not just to classify, but to differentiate: it first uses abstracts to establish an article’s primary thematic identity and then analyzes the full text content to uncover its secondary themes, which could reveal implicit methodological applications or cross-disciplinary impacts.
+Ultimately, the current methods for mapping scientific literature, from static journal categories to sparse keyword tagging and topic modeling, could significantly benefit from the analytical capabilities of modern language technologies.
+This study introduces a hybrid framework that combines the contextual understanding of LLMs with traditional machine learning (ML) and natural language processing (NLP) techniques to autonomously map the thematic landscape of scientific reserach.
+The proposed approach analyzes a 20-year collection of 1,519 articles classified under the PNAS Engineering subcategory and aims to address the following: